ABaiyat/vchat/README.md

 If clients are in a room that a host closes, those clients will be redirected to the room list.

+To Simulate multiple users, open a different browser tab and join the application as a different user;

 #### Tech Stack
 The backend of this application was built with `Spring Boot`. `H2` was used as an in-memory solution for rapid development to persist the rooms that are created